 The beaches are better in Mykonos than in Santorini.

 When comparing the beaches in Mykonos vs. Santorini, you’ll find that the beaches in Santorini have more unique landscapes.
-Don’t miss Red Beach near Akrotiri, famous for its crimson-hued sand.
-Plus, thanks to the island’s deep history of volcanic activity, there are various black sand beaches!
+Notably, Red Beach near Akrotiri boasts crimson-hued sand, a testament to the island’s volcanic history.

 As you can imagine, this type of sand borders on uncomfortable compared to your typical golden sand beaches.
-Moreover, the dark pebbles heat up in the sun, making water shoes a must-pack item.
+Moreover, the dark pebbles heat up in the sun, making water shoes a must-bring item on your Greece packing list.

-Santorini’s beaches also tend to be less accessible.
-For example, you can only reach White Beach by boat.
-Red Beach involves a short hike along the caldera.
-However, this beach is now classified as unsafe due to landslides.
+Accessibility is also a factor, with White Beach reachable only by boat and Red Beach requiring a short hike along the caldera, though it’s now deemed unsafe due to landslides.
 Considering these factors, Mykonos is the better choice for a family beach vacation.

 Platis Gialos is our top pick on this Greek island!
-Located just over three miles (5 km) from Mykonos Town, this beautiful beach features crystal clear water perfect for swimming and lots of options for beach bars and restaurants.
-Other top Mykonos beaches to visit on your trip include Ornos Beach, Psarou Beach, and Paraga Beach.
+Just three miles (5 km) from Mykonos Town, this beautiful beach features crystal clear water perfect for swimming and lots of beach bars and restaurants.
+Other top Mykonos beaches to visit include Ornos Beach, Psarou Beach, and Paraga Beach.

 Note that neither Santorini nor Mykonos is thought to have the most beautiful beaches in the Cyclades.
 Better options include the neighboring islands of Naxos, Paros, Ios, and Milos.